Genghis Khan and the Making of the Modern World: Background

 In 1979 Paul Ratchnevsky wrote about the Khan's knack for forging alliances, his fairness in dividing the spoils, and his patronage of the sciences.
 Similarly, Saunders and H. H. Howorth have argued that the Mongol empire contributed to opening up intellectual interactions between China, the Middle East, and Europe.

 The book suggests that the western depiction of the Mongols as savages who destroyed civilization was due to the Mongols' approach to dealing with the competing leadership classes.
 The Mongols practiced killing the ruling classes in order to subdue the general population, a technique used by other cultures as well.
 Survivors of the upper classes wrote the histories and expressed resentment of Mongol brutality toward them.
 Weatherford explores the Mongol treatment of the general population (peasants, tradesmen, merchants) under Mongol rule.
 He suggests their rule was less burdensome than that of European nobility due to lighter taxes, tolerance of local customs and religions, more rational administration, and universal education for boys.

 These benefits were enjoyed only by populations who surrendered immediately to the Mongol invaders.
 Those populations that resisted could be massacred as a warning to other towns/cities.
 These massacres were a method of psychological warfare to alert those populations not yet conquered.
 The resulting terror helped color the historical portrayal of the Mongols.

 Since the Mongols were nomadic horsemen of the steppes, they were dependent on taxes from the subjugated peoples for wealth and luxury goods.
 Weatherford's book claims that the Mongols sought to increase that wealth by encouraging their subjects to be more productive and enterprising instead of increasing the tax burden on them.
 They did this by sponsoring lucrative international trade.
 He says that they encouraged scientific advances, and improved agriculture and production methods.
 Many innovations came from the combination of technologies from different cultures within their huge empire.

-Legacy of the Mongols

-Weatherford explores Genghis Khan's legacy and influence; he attributes many aspects of the Renaissance, such as the spread of paper and printing, the compass, gunpowder and musical instruments such as the violin, to the influence of trade enabled by Genghis Khan and the Mongol Empire.
-Weatherford suggests that the European Renaissance was a rebirth, not of Greece or Rome, but of concepts from the Mongol Empire.
-He notes the following: